Join Us

 Role description

 Many ABPMR volunteers start their service to the board here, as an oral board examiner.
 In the weeks leading up to the exam administration, these volunteers complete several hours of self-paced training on exam logistics, scoring, unconscious bias, and other topics, as well as one-on-one tech training, examiner partner roleplay, and large group training.
-During the exam itself, oral board examiners commit to at least one full day and one half day of active examinations, examining a minimum of 12 candidates per administration; they receive detailed feedback on their performance from ABPMR Oral Board Evaluators’ observation during and after the exam.
+During the exam itself, oral board examiners commit to serve 1.5-2 days of active examinations, administering to a minimum of 12 candidates; they receive detailed feedback on their performance from ABPMR Oral Board Evaluators’ observations during and after the exam.

 Qualifications